 If your dependencies define some env_info variables in the package_info() method, they will be automatically applied before calling the consumer conanfile.py methods source(), build(), package() and imports().
 You can read more about env_info object here.

 For example, if you are creating a package for a tool, you can define the variable PATH:

 '''

 class ToolExampleConan(ConanFile):

 name = "my_tool_installer"

 ...

-(continues on next page)

 '''